ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

             * "selector": **REQUIRED**

-                The selector that was observed during validation.
+                The selector that was used during validation.
                 (the "s=" tag in the signature)

             * "result": **REQUIRED**